Israel Electric Corporation: Rutenberg Concession controversy

-Subsequent development and founding of the Palestine Electric Corporation
+Founding of Palestine Electric Corporation

-In the end, Rutenberg's company concessions remained and the company built a power plant that produced electricity using diesel-fueled engines, and by 1923 Jaffa Electric Company's grid covered Jaffa, Tel Aviv, neighboring (mainly Jewish) settlements, and the British military installations in Sarafand.
+In the end, Rutenberg's concessions remained and the company built a power plant that produced electricity using diesel-fueled engines.
+By 1923 Jaffa Electric Company's grid covered Jaffa, Tel Aviv, neighboring (mainly Jewish) settlements, and the British military installations in Sarafand.

 In 1923, Rutenberg founded the Palestine Electric Corporation, Limited which was granted the "Jordan Concession".
 Rutenberg merged Jaffa Electric Company into that company, which in 1961 was renamed the Israel Electric Corporation Ltd. Rutenberg built the First Jordan Hydro-Electric Power House at Naharayim on the Jordan River, which opened in 1932.
 Pursuant to the Concessions, the company was granted the exclusive right to generate, supply and distribute electricity and to sell it throughout the Mandate for Palestine, except in Jerusalem and its environs.
 The plant produced much of the energy consumed in Mandatory Palestine until the 1948 Palestine war.
 Other power plants were built in Tel Aviv, Haifa, and Tiberias.

 Jerusalem was the only part of Mandatory Palestine not supplied by Rutenberg's plants.
 Mavromatis defended the concession for Jerusalem granted to him by Ottoman authorities, and resisted Rutenberg's attempts to build a power station that would serve Jerusalem.
 Only in 1942, when his British-Jerusalem Electric Corporation failed to supply the demands of the city, did the Mandatory government ask the Palestine Electric Company to take over the supply of electricity to Jerusalem.

 The Concessions expired after 70 years, i.e., on 3 March 1996, and from that time Israel's Electricity Sector Law - 1996 has applied, replacing the Electricity Concessions Order of 1927 of the Mandatory authorities.
 (See Electricity Authority (Israel).)

 Today

 The IEC is one of the largest industrial companies in Israel, owning and operating an extensive nationwide power distribution network fed by 50 power station sites with an aggregate installed generating capacity of 22.2 GW.
 Since the end of 2010 the company generates most of its base load electricity using natural gas and diesel plants.
 In 2022, the company sold 76.9 TWh of electricity.
 As decided by the government of Israel, around half of Israeli electricity is generated privately, and then distributed by the IEC.

 The Orot Rabin power station owned by the IEC has Israel's second-tallest structure, a chimney, standing at 300 m, while Tel Aviv's distinctive Reading Power Station was one of its earliest.

-Israeli former Olympic sailor Shimshon Brokman has worked for Israel Electric Corporation since 1988, from 2006 as Head of the Fuel Management Department.
+Israeli former Olympic sailor Shimshon Brokman worked for Israel Electric Corporation from 1988.
+In 2006, he was appointed Head of the Fuel Management Department.

 The company's current CEO is Meir Speigler.